-The Ag Council supports free trade agreements that are fair to U.S. producers and expand export opportunities for U.S. grown commodities.
-Trade Promotion Authority (TPA) can be a very useful tool in advancing free trade agreements, but it should not be granted without the Administration's commitment to make agriculture a top priority in any trade negotiations.
-With regard to any multi-lateral or bilateral trade agreement under consideration, the U.S. should make every effort to satisfy U.S. agriculture interests by increasing market access and reducing trade barriers for commodities.

-We encourage the current administration to explore ways to find new market access for U.S. rice and other agricultural commodities to the Asian market.

-We strongly support the U.S., Mexico, Canada (USMCA) Free Trade Agreement as approved by Congress.
+4 The Ag Council supports free trade agreements that are fair to U.S. producers and expand export 5 opportunities for U.S. grown commodities.
+Trade Promotion Authority (TPA) can be a very 6 useful tool in advancing free trade agreements, but it should not be granted without the 7 Administration's commitment to make agriculture a top priority in any trade negotiations.
+With 8 regard to any multi-lateral or bilateral trade agreement under consideration, the U.S. should make 9 every effort to satisfy U.S. agriculture interests by increasing market access and reducing trade 10 barriers for commodities.
+11 12 We encourage the current administration to explore ways to find new market access for U.S. rice 13 and other agricultural commodities to the Asian market.
+14 15 We strongly support the U.S., Mexico, Canada (USMCA) Free Trade Agreement as approved by Congress.
+We oppose Mexico's recent actions to place import bans on genetically modified corn, 16 17 and we believe the U.S. should take action to combat these actions as they are without merit and 18 in violation of the USMCA.
+19

-The Ag Council believes that government should be active in maintaining open markets, especially when foreign nations arbitrarily halt imports of U.S. agricultural products based on phytosanitary specifications or other arbitrary standards.

-The Ag Council supports efforts to seek renegotiations of past trade agreements, find new agreements with free market access, and make improvements to the World Trade Organization, especially regarding enforcement of WTO violations by competing nations.
-We support other trade policy reforms, WTO or otherwise, that benefit U.S. agriculture.
-We do not believe that China and Brazil should enjoy the benefits offered to those countries provided with "developing nation" status at the WTO.
+- 20 The Ag Council believes that government should be active in maintaining open markets, - especially when foreign nations arbitrarily halt imports of U.S. agricultural products based on phytosanitary specifications or other arbitrary standards. - 23 trade policy reforms, WTO or otherwise, that benefit U.S. agriculture.
+We do not believe that China and Brazil should enjoy the benefits offered to those countries provided with "developing"